davegurnell/calc-case-study/README.md

     - handles parse errors gracefully;
     - doesn't use exceptions or `nulls`!

-Tips for the postfix parser:
+## Tips for the postfix parser

-- Postfix expressions put the parameters first and the operators last.
+Postfix expressions put the parameters first and the operators last.
 They are interesting because you don't need parentheses to show precedence (like you do with normal infix expressions).
 For example:

 ~~~
 POSTFIX                   INFIX